latex3/babel/docs/guides/locale-norwegian.md

 the second argument, which explains why the ending ‘g’ has not been included —without it, ‘volleyballandslaget’ is also matched.

-Furthermore, with transforms hyphenation points can by weighted with different penalties, too, as explained in [Non-standard hyphenation with luatex](https://latex3.github.io/babel/guides/non-standard-hyphenation-with-luatex.html).
+Transforms hyphenation points can by weighted with arbitrary penalties, as explained in [Non-standard hyphenation with luatex](https://latex3.github.io/babel/guides/non-standard-hyphenation-with-luatex.html).

 Feel free to contribute a list a words requiring this feature.